What is one of the most underutilized and powerful tools for SEO?

 - Identify trends with filtering by specific categories or countries.
 Today’s top health story might not make major headlines in Google Trends, but it can help you identify topics to watch.

-6. Use Long-Tail Key Phrases to Inspire Content
+9. Use Long-Tail Key Phrases to Inspire Content

-Ranking at the top of the SERPs for “Caribbean Cruise” is quite an undertaking, but there’s no reason you can’t get to the top of Google search results for a long-tail variation of a trophy phrase.
+Ranking at the top of the SERPs for “Caribbean Cruise” is still quite an undertaking, but there’s no reason you can’t get to the top of Google search results for a long-tail variation of a trophy phrase.

 A click on the trend will yield top questions asked Google, most searched best new artists, and even questions related to the host of the Grammys — such as “how old is James Corden”?

 Cross-reference those queries with each other (ala tip #2) to get a proper context and find out what’s at the core of customer curiosity.

-8. Use Data for Video Optimization
+10. Use Data for Video Optimization

 Let’s say you posted a video on how to get discounts on Caribbean cruises.